koheishingai/blog/_posts/2013-07-15-upgrading-and-downgrading-your-nitrousio-boxes.md

 The ability to upgrade the memory/storage configurations of your boxes has been one of the most requested features ever since we launched.
 Well we're proud to reveal that feature today &ndash; you can now upgrade the memory/storage on your boxes.

 At any point you can change the memory/storage configuration of your boxes.
-After creating a box with 384MB of memory and you realize that you need more memory for your (say) Java application, then you can upgrade the memory configuration of your box without having to create a new box.
+After creating a box with 384MB of memory and you realize that you need more memory for your (say) Java application, then you can upgrade the memory configuration of your box without having to create a new box.<!--break-->

 ## Upgrading a Box